Liam Scales: Early career

-In 2019 he underwent trials at English clubs Manchester City, and Bristol Rovers with him seeming to be set to sign for the latter before the deal fell through.
+In 2019 he underwent trials at English clubs Manchester City and Bristol Rovers, with him seeming to be set to sign for the latter before the deal fell through.

 Shamrock Rovers

 He moved to Shamrock Rovers for the 2020 season, and "played a significant part in their league success".
-He also made seven appearances for the club in European competitions, scoring once.
+He also made seven appearances for the club in European competitions, scoring once, and getting sent off on his European debut.
 In July 2021 he was described as "the hottest property in the League of Ireland" and linked with a transfer away from the club.

 On 26 November 2021, he was named in the PFAI Team of the Year for 2021, as voted by his fellow players.

 Celtic

 After 51 appearances for Shamrock Rovers, Scales signed a four-year contract with Scottish club Celtic in August 2021.
 On 23 September 2021, he made his debut for Celtic in a 3–0 win over Raith Rovers in the Scottish League Cup at Celtic Park.
 Scales made his league debut on 5 December 2021, coming on as a substitute to score the third goal in Celtic's 3–0 away win at Dundee United.
 On 24 February 2022, Scales started in a 2–0 away defeat against Eliteserien side Bodø/Glimt in the UEFA Europa Conference League.